Do You Tip in Amsterdam?

 Tipping in Amsterdam Hotels

-Hotel porters are not found at many hotels in Amsterdam and elsewhere in the country, but if you’re assisted by one in a more upscale hotel, leave about one euro per bag.
-If they’re heavy, leave a bit more.
+Hotel porters are not found at many hotels in Amsterdam, or elsewhere in the country, but if you’re assisted by one in a more upscale hotel, give about two euros per bag.
+If they’re heavy, give a bit more.

 Tipping the hotel concierge is discretionary.
 You don’t have to, but consider leaving something if their service was exceptional (when they secured some hard-to-find tickets, for example).

-It’s hard to put a number on this one because it depends on how exceptional the service was and how much that was worth to you.
+It’s hard to put a number on that, because it depends on how exceptional the service was and how much that was worth to you.

 Front desk staff, you don’t tip as a general rule, but again, if you received great service or they gave you an amazing upgrade, you may want to tip.
 Ask first if it’s ok.
 It isn’t always.

 Tipping tour guides can be tricky.
-While not obligatory, operators somewhat expect tips.
+While not obligatory, it is expected to do.

 Hairdresser or SPA